-Subsequent Events
+E. Subsequent Events

-1. There have been no events, including events related to the COVID-19 pandemic, and including events related to the conflict and related sanctions in Ukraine, Russia and/or Belarus, subsequent to period end which require adjustment of or disclosure in the financial statements or notes thereto.
+There have been no events subsequent to period end which require adjustment of or disclosure in the financial statements or notes thereto

-G. Other information
+F. Other information

 - We acknowledge our responsibility for the preparation of the other information.
-The other information comprises the statement of accounts 22/23, other than the financial statements, the auditor's report and the statement about contributions. - We confirm that the content contained within the other information is consistent with the financial statements.
+The other information comprises the Pension Fund Annual Report and London Borough of Hillingdon Statement of Accounts, other than the financial statements, the auditor's report and the statement about contributions. - We confirm that the content contained within the other information is consistent with the financial statements.